The Joker Who Must Smile

-This message brings us face to face with a morbid reality.
-At the back of our minds we know it, but find it difficult to come to terms.
-In this mood, it reminds me of the "Mera naam Joker" song, "Kehta hai joker sara zamana", with specifically the lines:
+This message brings us face to face with a rather morbid reality.
+Somewhere at the back of our minds we know it, but often find it difficult to come to terms with it.

 अपने पे हँस के जग को हँसाया